tgfrerer/island/README.md

   be transferred between queue families, this happens automatically.
   More about how Island distributes workloads across renderqueues and synchronises them in [this blog post][rendergraph_sync_blog].

+* **Vulkan Video Decode** hardware accelerated video decode using just the new Vulkan Video api, and no external decoding dependencies, synchronising video images implicitly and simply.

 * **Static release binaries**: While Island is highly modular and dynamic when compiled for Debug, it can compile into a single,